SPRACE/vhdl-hands-on/README.md

 ### Car Hazard Light
 #### Idea
 The project should emulate a car hazard light.
-When the switch is turned on, the LED should start blinking at 1 fixed rate (a suggested rate is one blink per second).
+When the switch is turned on, the LED should start blinking at a fixed rate (a suggested rate is two blinks per second).

 #### Used Resources
 - Onboard clock source